NamPE286/DemonListVN-v3-api/README.md

 bun run dev
 ```

-Local development server will run on `http://localhost:/YOUR_ENV_PORT`.
+Local development server will run on `localhost:8080`.
 Documentation is avaliable at `/docs`

-# Deployment
+# Deploy API
 ## Deploy Supabase server